Riyaazct/Riyaazct/README.md

 - ❓ Ask me about anything related to PERN stack and related technologies

-- ⚡ Fun fact: I use tabs over spaces, I'm actually shy but people who know me don't believe it and I think I have a good sense of humour.
+- ⚡ Fun fact: I use tabs over spaces, I'm actually a very shy person but people don't believe it, and I have a good sense of humour.

 <br/>